chivoi/cassandra/README.md

-* # Cassandra: your most truthful fortune teller app
+# Cassandra: your most truthful fortune teller

 Cassandra tells you your fortune or who you were in your past life.
 After you've heard enough, you can look back at all of your fortunes and save them in a file.